 Field Scan of Equity in Arts Funding in California

 The Field Scan offers a deep analysis of California’s arts infrastructure and access to funding through the lenses of equity and access, and thus provides critical context for the other components of the evaluation.
 Methods included a scan of the existing literature, extensive quantitative analyses of CAC data resources and third party data on nonprofit organizations in California, as well as qualitative data from arts stakeholders in three communities across the state.
 Our collaborator in preparing the quantitative analysis was the National Assembly of State Arts Agencies (NASAA).
-The Field Scan allows us to understand the scope of CAC’s funding efforts in the larger context of California’s arts ecology, and to assess CAC’s success in meeting equity goals relative to other sources of funding.
+The Field Scan allows us to understand the scope of CAC’s funding efforts in the larger context of California’s arts ecology, and to assess how equitable CAC’s grant distribution is relative to other sources of funding.
 It also offers a sweeping view of California’s nonprofit infrastructre of arts organizations, which might be helpful to other sector stakeholders.

 Field Scan resources include:

 - Equity Challenges in California’s Arts Ecosystem, Report to California Arts Council, by John Carnwath (an integrative summary of all Field Scan research, 36 pages)